The Noosa Plan

 The Noosa Plan is the planning scheme for the Noosa Shire and sets down the planning framework to guide its future.
 The plan first commenced in February 2006 and has been amended several times since.
 The current version of The Noosa Plan is dated 8 June 2018 adopted the LGIP to replace the PIP.
 Council also undertook a series of administrative amendments to align certain terminology with the new Planning Act 2016 that came into effect on 3 July 2017 with a further minor administrative amendment on 28 November 2017.

-Council is preparing to develop a new planning scheme over the next three years.
-For more details refer to this The New Noosa Plan.
+Council is proposing to replace the current planning scheme with the New Noosa Plan prepared over the last few years.
+For more details refer to The New Noosa Plan.

 The Noosa Plan:

-- outlines the desired environmental outcomes sought for Noosa as a whole and for its localities;
+- outlines the desired environmental outcomes sought for Noosa Shire as a whole and for its localities;

 - allocates land for different uses;

 - coordinates and integrates infrastructure and land use planning;